scrollmapper/bible_databases_deuterocanonical/etc/README.md

 # The ETC Collection

-This is a collection of texts that are either unreviewed for the main Scrollmapper collection found in the [main sources collection](https://github.com/scrollmapper/bible_databases_deuterocanonical/tree/master/sources) used by the Scrollmapper software.
+This is a collection of texts that are either unreviewed or historical in nature.
+They are generally separate from the main Scrollmapper collection found in the [main sources collection](https://github.com/scrollmapper/bible_databases_deuterocanonical/tree/master/sources) used by the Scrollmapper software.

 Some of these texts, based on familiarity and credibility, have been moved over to the main collection or already existed there.